vishva-kalhara/Spark-Validator/README.md

     -   Ensures that the input string does not exceed the maximum length.
 Throws `SparkException` with a custom message if the input is longer than the specified length.

+-   `Spark regex(String pattern) throws SparkException`

+    -   Validates that the input string matches the specified regular expression pattern.
+Throws `SparkException` with a default message if the input does not match the pattern.

+-   `Spark regex(String pattern, String msg) throws SparkException`

+    -   Validates that the input string matches the specified regular expression pattern.
+Throws `SparkException` with a custom message if the input does not match the pattern.

 -   `String endString() throws SparkException`
     -   Returns the validated string input.
 Throws `SparkException` if the input was initially an integer.